hnthap/cat-or-dog/README.md

 ----

-## **Future Improvements**
+## **⭐ Future Improvements**

 ### **General**

-- Deploy a Live Demo
+- [ ] Deploy a Live Demo

 ### **Frontend**

+- [ ] Drag and Drop image into view
+- [ ] Use Toasts instead of alert()
-- Add tests
+- [ ] Add tests

 ### **Backend**

-- Use dotenv-safe to manage environment variables
+- [x] Use dotenv-safe to manage environment variables
-- Use logging library instead of console.log
+- [ ] Use logging library instead of console.log
-- Use queue system to process requests asynchronously
+- [ ] Use queue system to process requests asynchronously
-- Use express-validator or Joi to validate request data
+- [ ] Use express-validator or Joi to validate request data
-- Add rate limiting with express-rate-limit
+- [ ] Add rate limiting with express-rate-limit
-- Use ndarray for matrix operations in preprocess()
+- [ ] Use ndarray for matrix operations in preprocess()
-- Add unit tests for critical functions like infer() and preprocess()
+- [ ] Add unit tests for critical functions like infer() and preprocess()
-- Mock OVMS responses for testing purposes, under different scenarios, e.g., success, failure, invalid response
+- [ ] Mock OVMS responses for testing purposes, under different scenarios, e.g., success, failure, invalid response
-- Add API documentation using Swagger or Postman
+- [ ] Add API documentation using Swagger or Postman
-- Validate `OVMS_*` environment variables at startup
+- [ ] Validate `OVMS_*` environment variables at startup
-- Remember to test preprocess() with edge cases, such as (1) extremely small or large images, (2) image with unsupported format, (3) corrupted image files
+- [ ] Remember to test preprocess() with edge cases, such as (1) extremely small or large images, (2) image with unsupported format, (3) corrupted image files
-- Make startup log message more descriptive, e.g., "development" or "production" mode, OVMS host and port, etc.
+- [ ] Make startup log message more descriptive, e.g., "development" or "production" mode, OVMS host and port, etc.

 ----